ErikLundJensen/thdctrl/README.md

 # Talos Hetzner Dedicated Control CLI - thdctrl

+This repository has been moved to https://github.com/ErikLundJensen/thdctl (renamed from thdctrl to thdctl)

 ## Overview

 `thdctrl` is a command-line tool to manage Hetzner dedicated servers with Talos.
 It provides various commands to initialize, configure, and manage your servers.